Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 The Investigators:

-- Takes 1d6 per rating of the Action they are using.
+- Take 1d6 per rating of the Action they are using.

-- Takes +1d6 or +1 Effect if they get any help at all.
+- Take +1d6 or +1 Effect if they get any help at all.
 Everyone helping is in the line of fire for consequences.

-- Takes +1d6 or +1 Effect per significant advantage ( great tools, great plan etc. )
+- Take +1d6 or +1 Effect per significant advantage ( great tools, great plan, etc. )

 - Push-Yourself: Investigators can choose to push themselves.
-To do so, after any Action-roll but only once per roll, they can reduce their current Body or Mind (see that section) by 1 and reroll any of the dice.
+To do so, after any Action-roll but only once per roll, they can reduce their current Body for physical tasks or Mind for non-physical tasks (see that section) by 1 and reroll any of the dice.

 Action ratings:

-Importantly, the Action Investigators use are verbs, things the Investigators do (to overcome obstacles), not attributes they have.
-People can be good at noticing things for all kinds of reasons, but we don't really care about why they are good in this game.
+The Actions Investigators use are verbs, things the Investigators do (to overcome obstacles), not attributes they have.
+People can be good at noticing things for all kinds of reasons, but we don't really care about why they are good at it in this game.

 - Notice (awareness, hearing, reflexes, searching)